お問い合わせ

 If you want to exercise any of the rights described above, please contact our Data Protection.
 Team by writing to Japan Green Medical Centre Limited, 10 Throgmorton Avenue, London, EC2N 2DL, United Kingdom or emailing reception@japangreen.co.uk, clearly stating the nature of your request.
 JGMC can provide you with a template request form to assist you in making your request.

-Your right to complain to a supervisory authority
+Your right to complain to the Information Commissioner’s Office

 You have the right to complain to the Information Commissioner’s Office if you are not satisfied with our response to a data protection request or if you think your personal data has been mishandled.
 For further information on how to make a complaint, please visit https://ico.org.uk.